MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 Many Moera features depend on an established connection with the home node.
-The user must sign into the home node with his credentials; the node returns the authorization token that has to be used in all subsequent interactions with the home node.
+The user must sign into the home node with his credentials; the node returns the authentication token that has to be used in all subsequent interactions with the home node.

 It's pretty obvious that we cannot use browser cookies to pass this